 A key artist of contemporary Indigenous art.

+Beyond visual language, Santiago Yahuarcani has built a bridge between oral tradition and contemporary art.
 His work has been exhibited in major institutions such as the Museo de Arte de Lima, the Reina Sofía Museum in Madrid, the Venice Biennale, and MoMA in New York — always carrying with him the voice of his community.

 In El Heredero, Brus Rubio depicts a young Indigenous boy standing at the crossroads of tradition and progress, inheriting both ancestral wisdom and a world threatened by encroaching industry.